fls-bioinformatics-core/auto_process_ngs/docs/source/using/make_fastqs.rst

 * A ``projects.info`` metadata file which is used for setting up analysis project directories (see
   :doc:`Setting up project directories <setup_analysis_dirs>`)

+For standard runs there will additional outputs:

+* A directory called ``barcode_analysis`` which will contain reports with analysis of the barcode index sequences (see the section on :doc:`Barcode analysis <../output/barcode_analysis>`)

 If the run included 10xGenomics Chromium 3'v2 data then there will be some additional outputs: